andrewboring/laughing-umbrella/Project-Proposal.md

 # Predicting the Next Real Estate Market Crash
+Project Proposal

-Laughing Umbrella Project Proposal
+Team: Laughing Umbrella
-Team: Andrew Boring, Natalie Maize, Troy McCullough
+Team Members: Andrew Boring, Natalie Maize, Troy McCullough
+Date: May 2019

 ## Abstract
 This project examines U.S. economic indicators from 2000 to present and uses machine learning to develop a model for predicting an imminent market correction, such as a sudden decline in value, in the real estate market.